 No default options are set at initial runtime.
 The time the software is used, click the Options button and set the options.
 Failure to do this generates export errors.

 The application allows the user to run a single source file.
-The user can choose the source file, an output file and set the various options.
+The user can select the source file, an output file and set the various options.

 The following figure shows the Main Window for the export application.

-Figure 11-1 export Main Window for HTML Export
+Figure 3-1 export Main Window for Image Export

 The Main Window is composed of several elements, discussed here.

 Output Format menu: This menu allows the user to select the type of output to generate.
-An entry for the format(s) you license will appear in this drop-down menu
+An entry for the format(s) you license will appear in this menu.

 Options button: This opens up a new dialog with one or more tabs exposing the options for the selected product.